Clinical Research Glossary

 non-inferiority trial

-A study to test if a study treatment works about as well as another treatment.
+A study to test if a study treatment works about as well as another treatment for the same condition.

 O